-When I first started meal planning after having kids, I made three huge mistakes:
+When I first started meal planning after having kids, I made three huge (and super common) mistakes:

 - I filled my plans with a new lineup of Pinterest-worthy recipes every week

-- And probably the worst, I never reused any of the plans or grocery lists I had worked so hard to create
+- I never reused any of the plans or grocery lists I had worked so hard to create

 Not surprisingly, I became overwhelmed and burnt out after just a few weeks.
 I decided meal planning “just wasn’t for me.”